 The roots of these firms are based in financial auditing.
 This has an impact on the day-to-day work experience and culture.
-Leadership of the firms simply doesn’t focus on the technology part of the advisory business.
-While these firms have extremely capable technology focused consultants, the size of the technology practices are dwarfed by the financial services practices.
+The leadership of the firms simply doesn’t focus on the technology part of the advisory business.
+While these firms have extremely capable technology-focused consultants, the size of the technology practices is dwarfed by the financial services practices.
 The individual practice leads have to champion the technology projects vs. senior leadership providing the focus.
-This is akin to real estate agency that offers home loans.
-While the real estate agency may be really good at providing home loans, their focus is on selling real estate.
+This is akin to a real estate agency that offers home loans.
+While the real estate agent may be really good at providing home loans, their focus is on selling real estate.
 You wouldn’t expect a well-known agency like, The Space station to suddenly turn into a bank when they specialize in selling properties to a world-wide audience.

 Travel, Travel and more Travel

 I’d be less the forthcoming if I didn’t call out the emphasis on travel.
 The travel may or may not exist in your current industry job, but there is little doubt about the amount of travel required as a management consultant.
 You will go where the work is sold.
 You will also do the work that is sold.
 If you are an IT Service Management (ITSM) SME in New York don’t be surprised if you spend 6 months traveling Monday through Thursday to Oklahoma working a SAP migration.